Update - July 2019

 Introduction

-Today I would like to go in a bit more detail and build a little application that leverages the Bing Spatial Data Services.
-During this walkthrough we will follow the process as pictured below.
+Today, we would like to go in a bit more detail and build a little application that leverages the Bing Spatial Data Services.
+During this walkthrough we will follow the process below.

 As a prerequisite you will need a Bing Maps Key which you can create yourself at the Bing Maps Portal.